agapebondservant/tap-data/workshop/content/deploy-mysql.md

 ```

 #### Backups and Restores
-Say we want to scale down our highly available MySQL cluster to a single-node cluster.
-We can achieve this by generating a **backup** of our existing cluster, and then restoring the backup to a new single-node instance.

 Tanzu MySQL includes **Percona XtraBackup** as its backup-restore solution for MySQL backups, using an S3-compatible store.
+(**Percona XtraBackup** is the leading backup-restore solution for Percona-backed MySQL databases.
+It supports **hot backups** - a non-blocking operation which allows the database to remain online while backups are in progress.
+This is supported
+for MyISAM and XtraDB tables, not just InnoDB tables.
+It also provides features such as highly compressed backups for efficient network bandwidth/storage utilization and faster restores (the latter resulting
+in increased uptime/improved RTO),
+built-in backup verification, and support for full or incremental and bacula backups.

 Here, we will use **Minio** for backup storage.

 First, get the Minio login credentials:
 ```execute